harsh-100/postmagic-ai/README.md

 # PostMagic AI

 PostMagic AI is a platform that leverages AI-powered content generation to help users create compelling and engaging posts on social media platforms.
 By connecting with LinkedIn, PostMagic AI enables users to generate well-crafted content around specific topics and seamlessly post it to their LinkedIn accounts.
+Also this repo , will contain some new features of next js and application of small features .
+You can find their route on /sitemap  route once you get the clone running in your local env.

 ## Features